nausheenhusain/syracuse_data_talk/README.md

 2. On the left side of the screen, it will give you some options.
 Choose 'Departures' for View, 2003-2021 for Year, 'Custom selection' then 'Myanmar' for Country of Origin, 'Do not display' for Country of Asylum, and 'Custom selection' then 'All resettlement countries' for Country of Resettlement.
 Then click 'Show results'. **If you are having issues, go to this link, which has these options chosen for you: https://rsq.unhcr.org/en/#w3SQ.**

-3. Click 'Download Data Table CSV'. **If you're having issues, you can also just open 'RSQDepartures.csv' from this repository and use that.**
+3. Click 'Download Data Table CSV'. **If you're having issues, you can also just open `RSQDepartures.csv` from this repository and use that.**

 4. Open up the downloaded file in Excel.
 What aspects of this dataset might we want to think about?

+~~ watch Nausheen's screen for this part ~~

 5. Highlight rows 12-188 (just the actual data) and copy-paste it to a new tab.
 Label that tab 'analysis'.